GluuFederation/flex/docs/admin/admin-ui/webhooks.md

 |Users|Add/Edit|https://jans.io/oauth/config/user.write|
 |Users|Delete|https://jans.io/oauth/config/user.delete|

 When the feature action is performed (e.g. submitting the "create new user" form), the Admin UI displays the consent dialog with a list of webhooks that will be triggered upon the successful execution of the event.
-If the user clicks on the Accept button, all the enabled webhooks will be triggered during the event execution.
-The Admin UI is unable to proceed with event execution if any webhook fails during the process.
+If the user clicks on the Accept button, the operation runs first, and the webhooks mapped to that feature fire once it succeeds.
+Only webhooks with `Enabled` switched on are triggered.
+The response of each webhook is reported in a dialog afterwards; a webhook that fails does not roll back the operation that triggered it.

 ![image](../../assets/admin-ui/webhooks-trigger.png)